mrjones2014/legendary.nvim/README.md

   autocmds = {
     -- your autocmd tables here
   },
+  which_key = {
+    -- you can put which-key.nvim tables here,
+    -- or alternatively have them auto-register,
+    -- see section on which-key integration
+    mappings = {},
+    opts = {}
+  },
   -- Automatically add which-key tables to legendary -- see "which-key.nvim Integration" below for more details auto_register_which_key = true,